Coronavirus – what it means for you

 - you’ve got an illness or disability which means you can’t wear one

-You can check who doesn’t have to wear a face mask on GOV.UK.
+You can check who doesn’t have to wear a face mask on the Welsh Government website.

 Help you can get